aspiringsecurity/Water-ICM/README.md

 5. Attestation Hub Contract for Incident Reports: We are extending the AttestationStation smart contract to develop the Attestation Hub smart contract for Incident Reports.
 We look forward to enabling drone owners to use OP for all their insurance-claim transaction needs and collaborating with Third Party administrators.
 Please visit https://github.com/aspiringsecurity/Water-ICM/tree/main/Solution-Modules/Optimism-data-analytics-community-tooling/OP-attest-incident-reports-hub

 6. OP ICM: Low code framework tool for ICM Log.
 Secure data storage, transparent data movement and data authenticity using OP low code tooling.

+Contribution of OP Nodekit to Optimism and OP ecosystem in Drone Monitor:

+- Developer and DAO tools on Optimism for organization, tabulation, visualization of on-chain and off-chain data.

+- Low code tools to enable automation, feedback, and asset management on Optimism.

+- OP solutions for zero knowledge proofs and privacy preserving initiatives, on-chain reputation models.

+- Tools for NFT creation, management, and marketplaces.

+- Identity management, user analytics, and leaderboard template on OP.

+- Web3 solutions for community, environment, and sustainability using a mix of IoT hardware, Optimism, and ecosystem tools.

 # Livepeer and Aptos